Albaryan/cameramouse/README.md

 ## How to Use

     After running, camera capture will open.
 There will be a selected rectangular area.
-That area is your movement region.
+    That area is the movement region.

     # To Move:              Stick index finger to middle finger and move hand in the ractangular area.
                             If fingers are seperated, mouse will not move.